 DAYS 5 – 7 : Petra

-The lost city of Petra is one of the new wonders of the world and for great reason.
-Hewn from the orange rock of the desert, A city of up to 20,000 people remained undetected for years.
+The lost city of Petra is on that list for good reason.
+Hewn from the orange rock of the desert, a city of up to 20,000 people remained undetected for years.

 As you negotiate the 1.2km siq, walking between two towering rock walls, you start to imagine how explorer John Lewis Burckhardt must’ve felt in his disguise 200 years ago.
 After a steady 20 minute walk, the ground rock facade of the Treasury hoves into view, it’s columns and carvings indicating just got a proud civilisation this was.